 Reasons to Use Soda Ash in Your Pool

 Between the available chemicals and aeration, there are more than a few options for keeping your pool’s pH at the level it’s supposed to be.
 What makes soda ash a good choice for treating your particular pool?

 It’s important to keep in mind that the best pH range you can have for your pool is between 7.4 and 7.6, while the total alkalinity should be around 80 to 120 ppm.
-A pH of over 7.6 is too basic and anything under 7.4 is too acidic, which is one thing that soda ash is very effective at resolving.
-Soda ash itself has a pH level of between 11.3 and 11.7, making it a powerful combatant for low pH levels.
+A pH of over 7.6 is too basic, and anything under 7.4 is too acidic, which is one thing soda ash is very effective at resolving.
+Soda ash has a pH level between 11.3 and 11.7, making it a powerful combatant for low pH levels.

 Soda Ash vs. Baking Soda